 Although there is a vaccine program underway, you will still need to abide by the rules and regulations that are put in place.
 Each country may have their own rules, such as showing a negative Covid-19 test result at the airport/hotel, or downloading a track & trace app, or filling and signing a health declaration.
 The Re-open EU app is a helpful tool that provides an overview of the health situation in European countries.

 Be sure to research these beforehand for a stress-free travel experience.
 However, you cannot go wrong if you pack the usual preventive and protective gear.
-It is important to pack and always carry with you is face masks.
+It is important to pack and always carry with you a face masks.
 I always use a KN95 disposable surgical mask for extra protection when I’m in the airport and for the entire flight.
 Everywhere else, I use cotton masks that I wash and can be reused every day, so there is less waste.
+You may opt for a reusable air filter face mask for highly-protected and eco-friendly travel.
 I have my own personal water bottle with me that I refill with tap or bottled water and keep clean all the time (and do not offer it to anyone).
 I also carry hand sanitiser in my purse, even though it is usually available in all shops/restaurants (but not always).

 It is also a good idea to carry wet wipes to clean surfaces such as airplane tray table or restaurant tables, protective covers and gloves (although it’s worth noting that the risk for catching the new coronavirus from surfaces is low).